 My husband and I recently schedules a photo session of our own.
 That’s right, we got on the other side of the camera.
-Somehow 5 years had flown by since our wedding and we didn’t have any professional photos since.
-So I messaged my friend Tif, of Tiffany Scarlatto Photography, and she did an awesome job for us.
+Somehow 5 years had flown by since our wedding and I realized we hadn’t had any professional photos taken since!
+So I messaged my friend Tiff, of Tiffany Scarlatto Photography, and she did an awesome job for us.

 - Picked the space I wanted to decorate

 - Decided what type of wall art best fit that space and our taste

 - Previewed different configurations of wall art in that space

 - Experimented with different images in our favorite configuration